Lake Annecy is a place that never ceases to amaze me.

 Between Menthon and Talloires, the rocky hill of Roc de Chère is covered by 200 hectares of forest, offering fabulous views over the lake.

-Due to a favourable climate, Mediterranean and mountain species of animals share the same home.
-This has led to creating a natural reserve where typical forest wildlife (wild boar, deer, squirrels, woodpeckers, reptiles and butterflies) live.
+This has led to the creation of a natural reserve where typical forest wildlife (wild boar, deer, squirrels, woodpeckers, reptiles and butterflies) live.

 A marked path links Talloires to Menthon through the reserve.